Pioreactor/docs.pioreactor/experiments/03-University level education/01-algae-day-night-cycle.md

 5. Wipe the vials and place them in the Pioreactor.
 6. Visit [pioreactor.local](http://pioreactor.local) and start a new experiment.
 7. Click the _Plugins_ tab on the left and install the _led_cycle_ plugin.
 This will add the Day/Night feature when you begin LED automations.
 8. On the left menu, select the Pioreactors page.
 Add any additional Pioreactors that you would like to use (more information [here](/user-guide/create-cluster)).
-Select _Manage all Pioreactors_, and start _Stirring_ activity and _OD reading_ activity.
+Select _Control all Pioreactors_, and start _Stirring_ activity and _OD reading_ activity.

 :::note Optional
 Start the _Temperature automation_ activity set on an optimal temperature.